e-tweedy/mnist_digits/README.md

 app.py - a Python file which implements a Gradio sketchpad app to let us experiment with this trained model

 This app is implemented and hosted here: https://huggingface.co/spaces/etweedy/digits

+We posted a version of this notebook on Kaggle: https://www.kaggle.com/code/eamonntweedy/training-a-cnn-model-on-mnist-digits